rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 I remember those guys coming in from Cordova and I mean hundreds of boats.

-And they’d -- the harbor would -- I mean we didn’t have a boat harbor in those days.
+And theyâ€™d -- the harbor would -- I mean we didnâ€™t have a boat harbor in those days.
 There was just the float one out there.

-But they’d come in at -- I remember one time they come in at high tide and it was the middle of the night, you know, or real earl -- there was daylight real early in the morning, but they came in and actually tied up to the boardwalk, you know, like along in front of the Polar Bar and
+But theyâ€™d come in at -- I remember one time they come in at high tide and it was the middle of the night, you know, or real earl -- there was daylight real early in the morning, but they came in and actually tied up to the boardwalk, you know, like along in front of the Polar Bar and